valazeinali/BoydWatterson/README.md

 This is the repo of work done for my internship at Boyd Waterson.

-t-test
+t-tests are in T-Test Analysis folder

-trailing vol vs diff returns
+trailing vol vs diff. returns